Three acres and a cow

 Chamberlain used the slogan for his own "Radical Programme": he urged the purchase by local authorities of land to provide garden and field allotments for all labourers who might desire them, to be let at fair rents in plots of up to 1 acre of arable land and up to 4 acre of pasture.
 This appeared in the context of the back-to-the-land movement at the end of the 19th century, when Victorian-era factory workers pushed for economic policies that would allow them to return to life in the countryside.

 In What's Wrong With the World, G. K. Chesterton used the phrase to summarise his own distributist opinions.
 He also used the phrase in The Man Who Knew Too Much.
-However, he did not believe that this was a full explanation of a distributist economy, because he believed that differing projects would require different different sizes of businesses and that industrial projects would continue to exist in addition to agrarian ones.
+However, he did not believe that this was a full explanation of a distributist economy, because he believed that differing projects would require different sizes of businesses and that industrial projects would continue to exist in addition to agrarian ones.

 The phrase was also used to describe pro-worker, decentralized views promoted by Dorothy Day.